How Texas Tennis Survived The Great Depression & WWII

 When the war ended and tennis players returned to Texas, they found their courts in poor shape.
 They were faced with the prospect of rebuilding.
 Charlie McCleary’s Waco Lawn Tennis Club fell into disrepair during the war.
 When he came back to Waco, he and Bud Turner measured the grounds of Sul Ross Park for a new facility.
 Years later, after much persistence, Charlie saw the new city tennis facility built on that site.
 The facility was later renamed the Charlie McCleary Tennis Center.
 Austin players returning from war found that their favorite clay courts at the old Austin Athletic Club had been cemented over for use as a dance floor and skating rink.
 The 1948 Austin Tennis News Letter reported, “The War almost killed tennis in Austin.”
 Immediately after the war, a group of Austinites led by William T. Caswell formed the Austin Tennis Club with hopes of building a new municipal tennis center.
 The new center, named after Caswell was completed in 1948.

 Leo LaBorde found that the war had also left a shortage of good junior players “The junior tennis in Texas was really low.
 That’s why I was looking to raise the level.
 We didn’t have very many good coaches at the time.”
 LaBorde went to work as a tennis coach for the Baytown, Texas school system.
-His teams won the high school team tournament three years in a row, 1951 to ‘53 and repeated for another three years in a row 1955 to ‘57.
+His teams won the high school team tournament three years in a row, 1951-1953 and repeated for another three years in a row 1955-1957.

 Texas tennis survived depression and war.
 Out of the ruins, tennis would grow and thrive.
 Texans would again rise to national prominence and tournaments would be formed that would change the tennis world.
 These tournaments included World Championship Tennis, Virginia Slims, and Battle of the Sexes.

-This write-up originated as a story by Greta Knoll, Texas Tennis Museum & Hall of Fame in 2001 for Tennis Life Magazine.
+Pieces of this write-up originated from a story by Greta Knoll, Texas Tennis Museum and Hall of Fame in 2001 for Tennis Life Magazine.
 Transcripts from the interviews are a part of the Texas Tennis Museum and Hall of Fame collection.
 Information and exhibits on inductees are on display at the Museum.

 Galloway, Diane, Dallas Country Club: The First 100 Years.